Q4CHIN/OnionAoratosFlare-Network/README.md

-**Looking for contributors and builders to make this project real.**
+**Tor and other networks are slow trying to make this version better than all of them with 2026 systems, the clearnet(ths net) is full of algorithms I plan to make a network with freedom not ran by coporations.**